Shagshag/prestashop-documentation/HelperTreeCategoriesCore.md

 * Visibility: **public**
 * This method is defined by [TreeCore](TreeCore)
-* This method is defined in [classes/helper/HelperTreeCategories.php line 270](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/helper/HelperTreeCategories.php#270)
+* This method is defined in [classes/helper/HelperTreeCategories.php line 270](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/helper/HelperTreeCategories.php#L270)

-### getTemplateFile
+### <a name="method-getTemplateFile"></a>getTemplateFile

     mixed TreeCore::getTemplateFile($template)